On the topological dynamics of automorphism groups; a model-theoretic perspective: Preliminaries

+For the next fact see \cite[Theorem 5]{The}.
+We focus here only on one direction of this theorem, yielding a description of the universal minimal flow.
+The closure in this paper is taken with respect to the product topology on $X$.
+In \cite[Theorem 5]{The}, a finer topology is considered (see \cite[Section 2]{The}), which coincides with the product topology when $L \setminus L_0$ is finite.
+In general, by the fact that $\cl(\aut(K_0) \cdot \vec{R})$ is compact in the finer topology (see \cite[Proposition 1]{The}), the version of the theorem with the finer topology is equivalent to the version with the product topology (more precisely, the closure in the conclusion is the same for both topologies).

 \begin{fct} Let $K_0$ be a locally finite Fra\"{i}ss\'{e} structure, and $K$ be a Fra\"{i}ss\'{e} precompact, relational expansion of $K_0$.
 Assume that the class $\mbox{Age}(K)$ has the ERP as well as the expansion property relative to $\mbox{Age}(K_0)$.
-Then the $\aut(M_0)$-subflow $\cl(\aut(K_0) \cdot \vec{R})$ of $X$ is the universal minimal left $\aut(K_0)$-flow.
-Equivalently, the $\aut(M_0)$-subflow $\cl(\vec{R} \cdot \aut(K_0))$ of $X$ is the universal minimal right $\aut(K_0)$-flow. \end{fct}
+Then the $\aut(K_0)$-subflow $\cl(\aut(K_0) \cdot \vec{R})$ of $X$ is the universal minimal left $\aut(K_0)$-flow.
+Equivalently, the $\aut(K_0)$-subflow $\cl(\vec{R} \cdot \aut(K_0))$ of $X$ is the universal minimal right $\aut(K_0)$-flow. \end{fct}

-The name ``precompact'' is used, because precompactness of an $L$-expansion $K$ of a Fra\"{i}ss\'{e} structure $K_0$ is equivalent to topological prcompactness of the metric space $\aut(K_0) \cdot \vec{R}$ equipped with a certain natural metric (see Section 2 of \cite{The}) which induces a finer topology on $X$ than the product one.
+The name ``precompact'' is used, because precompactness of an $L$-expansion $K$ of a Fra\"{i}ss\'{e} structure $K_0$ is equivalent to topological precompactness of the metric subspace $\aut(K_0) \cdot \vec{R}$ of $X$ equipped with a certain natural metric (see Section 2 of \cite{The}) which induces a finer topology (the one mentioned before Fact \ref{fact: universal minimal flow}) on $X$ than the product one.
 But in this paper, we will not use this metric at all.

 Let $K$ be the Fra\"{i}ss\'{e} limit of a Fra\"{i}ss\'{e} class $\mathcal{K}$ of finite structures.
 Zucker \cite{Zu} found a very interesting connection between metrizability of the universal minimal $\aut(K)$-flow and a Ramsey-theoretic property of $\mathcal{K}$.